A Step-By-Step Plan to Quit Your Sugar Cravings

 So, my friend, if you feel like cookies and ice cream have become your drug of choice, let’s try to quit them for a month, and see how you feel.
 Hopefully, you’ll notice a big difference and you’ll stick with it.

-Here’s my step by step plan to quit your sugar cravings.
+Here’s my step-by-step plan to quit your sugar cravings.

 • First, prepare your environment for a sugar-cleanse.
 If sweets are constantly on your mind, AND in your pantry or refrigerator, you’re not going to be able to cut the cord.
 So step one is to get rid of them.
 Give them away or throw them away but get all of it out of your house.
 Purge your kitchen of any and all sweets – and while you’re at it pitch the crackers, chips, rice cakes, bread, rice, pasta and any other refined carbs.
 They all have the same effect on your blood sugar and insulin.
 Which brings us to the next step.